worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

         **context())
 ```

-First, we instantiate an instance of `TeamCreateForm` using the values in `request.form`.
-We then check whether the current request is an HTTP POST, and we call `validate()` on the form.
+First, we create an instance of `TeamCreateForm` using the values in `request.form`.
+We then check whether the current request is an HTTP `POST`, and we call `validate()` on the form.
 Behind the scenes, this method will run all of our field validators, and return error messages to the user for fields that fail validation.
 It will only return `True` once all fields validate.

 Once we know we've got valid form input, we can save its data to our database.
 We construct our team's ID using the helper function from `forms.py`, hash our team password, and then define our team's dictionary.

-After that, we set the current user's team in our user database and redirect the user to their new team's page. `users.current` is an alias for `users[web.auth.name]`.
+After that, we set the current user's team in our user database and redirect the user to their new team's page.
+We use `users.current` as an alias for `users[web.auth.name]`.

 At the bottom of the function, we render our `team-create` page and tell it which form to use.
-This will happen regardless of whether the initiating request was a GET or a POST.
+This will happen regardless of whether the initiating request was a `GET` or a `POST`.
 We'll create the template and define the `context` function when we build the front-end.

 Now we can add the code for joining a team, in the `team_join` function: